scientific-python/pytest-doctestplus/README.rst

 ``pytest-doctestplus`` plugin will be used, regardless of the contents of ``setup.cfg``.

+``pytest-doctestplus`` respects the ``--doctest-continue-on-failure`` flag.
+If set, doctests will report all failing lines, which may be useful to detect independent errors within the same doctest.
+However, it is likely to generate false positives when an early failure causes a variable later lines access to remain unset or have an unexpected value.

 This plugin respects the doctest options that are used by the built-in doctest plugin and are set in ``doctest_optionflags`` in ``setup.cfg``.
 By default, ``ELLIPSIS`` and ``NORMALIZE_WHITESPACE`` are used.
 For a description of all